 And everything after that got put down.

-They raised interest rates to the teens and drove people back into the markets, and that's where you had like the culture of Wall Street and Gordon Gecko and all that stuff, Reaganomics, uh Art Laffer and the trickle down and all that stuff.
+And that's where you had like the culture of Wall Street and Gordon Gecko and all that stuff during the Reaganomics, Art Laugher and the trickle-down and all that stuff.

-I mean, just they've always suppressed the price of gold.
+They've always suppressed the price of gold.

-And I just think it's out of their control now.
+And I think it's out of their control now.

-So the gold silver ratio, that's a long way to explain it.
+So the gold-silver ratio, that's a long way to explain it.

-And it's but that's something that's also I've been watching, and it's dropping.
+But that's something that's also I've been watching, and it's dropping.

 Correct.